The Best Villages to Visit in Niue

 Alofi is the capital of Niue and the only town on the island.
 Located just a five-minute drive from Hanan Airport, it is one of the easiest places to get to in Niue.

 The town is not just a place to enjoy its convenient shops and services.
-Alofi is also where you will find most of the island’s cafes and restaurants, as well as tours such as fishing charters and Misa’s Nature Tour.
+Alofi is also where you will find most of the island’s cafes and restaurants, as well as tours such as fishing charters and the Vanilla Plantation Tour.
 Car rental depots are also based in Alofi.

 Alofi has a few sea tracks, reef walks and swimming spots within its boundaries, including Utuko Reef and Vaila Cave.
 See the 6 Best Sea Tracks in Alofi for more information.

-Visitors will find a good range of accommodation in and around the town, ranging from budget guesthouses to more luxurious villas.
+Visitors will find a good range of accommodations in and around the town, spanning from budget guesthouses to more luxurious villas.
 See Where to Stay in Alofi for listings.

 Find out more about Niue’s capital in The Complete Guide to Alofi.